Coachella's 'criminal' food costs blasted by festival attendees

 Food and drink prices at Coachella have been circulating on social media, as attendees shared how much cash they need to splash to eat.

-The first weekend of the California music festival is taking place this weekend with Lady Gaga, Travis Scott, and Post Malone all in the headline slots (11-13 April).
+The second weekend of Coachella is this weekend (18-20 April) with Lady Gaga, Travis Scott, and Post Malone all in the headline slots once again.

 When it comes to going to the festival, its a pricey occasion as general admission passes for the three days cost $549 plus fees.